-On January 13, 2020, the Company entered into a collaboration agreement with Astellas Pharma Inc., ("Astellas").
+On January 13, 2020, the Company entered into a collaboration agreement with Universal Cells Inc. a wholly owned subsidiary of Astellas Pharma Inc, ("Astellas").
 The Company received a \$50.0 million non-refundable upfront payment in January 2020 after entering into the agreement.
 Under the agreement the parties will agree on up to three targets and will co-develop T-cell therapies directed to those targets pursuant to an agreed research plan.
 For each target, Astellas will fund co-development up until completion of a Phase 1 trial for products directed to such target.
 In addition, Astellas was also granted the right to develop, independently of Adaptimmune, allogeneic T-cell therapy candidates directed to two targets selected by Astellas.
 Astellas will have sole rights to develop and commercialize products resulting from these two targets.

 The agreement consists of the following performance obligations: (i) research services and rights granted under the co-exclusive license for each of the three co-development targets and (ii) the rights granted for each of the two independent Astellas targets.
 The revenue allocated to the co-development targets is recognized as the development of products directed to the targets progresses up until completion of a Phase 1 trial.
 The revenue allocated to each of the research licenses for the targets being independently developed by Astellas will be recognized when the associated license commences, which is upon designation of a target by Astellas.
+The agreement was terminated by mutual agreement on March 6, 2023.